 Table 5-8.
-Lung-counting MDAs of uranium based on enrichment.^a a.
-Based on U-235 MDA of 63 μg.
+Lung-counting MDAs of uranium based on enrichment.a

 Table 5-9 is a summary of in vivo MDAs for 239Pu and 241Am based on a review of claimant files.
 The results are generally reported as WB counts in the dosimetry records.
 Data after 1985 are sparse in the bioassay records.